 “We are pretty much homebodies.
 We don’t have many chances to see our family in Kentucky very often,” Steadman said.
 “Being on the debate team has allowed me to attend competitions in Boston, and the state of Idaho.
 I had never flown before, and now, I feel like I can help others manage their travel agendas.”

-Katie has been named to the Dean’s List in three of her years at Ferris, and received an award from the College of Arts and Sciences.
+Katie has been named to the Dean’s List in three of her years at Ferris, and received an award from the College of Arts, Sciences and Education.
 She has also been a student representative to the Liaison Committee for Students with Disabilities.

 “It has been a great experience to work with people who are trying to make a difference for others,” Steadman said.
 “It has allowed me to experience event planning and get involved in reviewing how students’ needs are being met.”